-- Questionnaires: Many adoption agencies and facilitators require adoptive families and birthmothers alike to fill out extensive questionnaires to help ensure successful matches.
+- Questionnaires: Many adoption agencies and facilitators require adoptive families and birthmothers alike to fill out extensive questionnaires to help ensure successful connections.

 - Adoption Profiles: In order to introduce yourself to potential birthmothers, you will most likely be asked to create an adoptive family profile.
 These documents are a few pages long, with a mix of text and images that explains a little about your lifestyle and what your hopes are for life with your future child.

 Then we have the hardest step: the waiting.
-After you've completed all of your adoption professional requirements, there is usually a few months or more of waiting until the right birthmother can be matched up with you.
-Once you have been matched with a birthmother, you will need to decide how you will communicate.
+After you've completed all of your adoption professional requirements, there is usually a few months or more of waiting until the right birthmother can be connected up with you.
+Once you have been connected with a birthmother, you will need to decide how you will communicate.